slimgroup/JUDI.jl/README.md

 ## Overview

 [JUDI] is a framework for large-scale seismic modeling and inversion and is designed to enable rapid translations of algorithms to fast and efficient code that scales to industry-size 3D problems.
 The focus of the package lies on seismic modeling as well as PDE-constrained optimization such as full-waveform inversion (FWI) and imaging (LS-RTM).
 Wave equations in [JUDI] are solved with [Devito], a Python domain-specific language for automated finite-difference (FD) computations.
-JUDI's modeling operators can also be used as layers in (convolutional) neural networks to implement physics-augmented deep learning algorithms.
-For this, check out JUDI's deep learning extension [JUDI4Flux](https://github.com/slimgroup/JUDI4Flux.jl).
+JUDI's modeling operators can also be used as layers in (convolutional) neural networks to implement physics-augmented deep learning algorithms thanks to its implementation of [ChainRules](https://github.com/JuliaDiff/ChainRules.jl)'s `rrule` for the linear operators representing the discre wave equation.

 ## Interact and contribute